 Using Turnitin.com in ICS

-The Turnitin.com service for detecting plagiarism in English prose has been used effectively at UCI for a few years; it checks submissions against Internet sources and against other submissions (so that if you use the service in successive quarters, students who "recycle" others' work from previous quarters will be identified).
+The Turnitin.com service for detecting plagiarism in English prose has been used effectively at UCI for quite a few years; it checks submissions against Internet sources and against other submissions (so that if you use the service in successive quarters, students who "recycle" others' work from previous quarters will be identified).

 There are four steps to using Turnitin.com:

-Each is described below.
+Each step is described below.

 Register yourself and your course with Turnitin.com